Ben Wyatt (Parks and Recreation): Character biography

-Ben is from Partridge, Minnesota.
-When he was 18, he ran for mayor and won on the strength of, in his words, "anti-establishment voter rebellion."
-However, being so inexperienced, he quickly ran the town's finances into the ground mainly due to the construction of a winter sports complex called "Ice Town", which was never completed.
+Originally from Partridge, Minnesota, Ben was elected mayor of the town at age 18 after leading what he describes as an "anti-establishment voter rebellion."
+However, his lack of experience led him to run the town's finances into the ground, largely due to the construction of a winter-sports complex he named "Ice Town," which was never completed.
 He was then impeached after two months in office.
-His complete blunder bankrupted the town, caused its unemployment rate to hit 30%, and led to the newspaper headline "Ice Town Costs Ice Clown His Town Crown."
-Ben attended Carleton College, where he was the host and DJ for a swing music college radio show called Zoot Suit Wyatt, a reference to the swing song "Zoot Suit Riot" (1997).
+His time as mayor bankrupted the town, caused its unemployment rate to hit 30%, and led to the newspaper headline "Ice Town Costs Ice Clown His Town Crown."

+Ben attended Carleton College, where he was the host and DJ for a swing-music college radio show called Zoot Suit Wyatt, a reference to the swing revival album Zoot Suit Riot (1997).
 After becoming an accountant, he and Chris Traeger assumed the nicknames Butch Count-sidy and the Sum-dance Kid, with the names referencing the outlaws Butch Cassidy and the Sundance Kid as well as being accounting puns.

-Ben is very serious, mature and work-oriented, and usually does not seem fazed by much of the immature, eccentric behavior from some of the other members of the Pawnee Parks and Recreation Department, primarily Tom Haverford, Leslie Knope, and Andy Dwyer.
-Ben is often teased by Tom (and, early on, Leslie as well) for his affinity for, references to and vast knowledge in Star Wars, The Lord of the Rings, Star Trek, Game of Thrones and other things considered to be "nerdy".
-His love for calzones is also a recurring joke in the series.
-Ben is shown to have a hard time socializing, and connecting with people by having work as his main focus.
-During a period of joblessness in season six, he creates a game called The Cones of Dunshire which becomes wildly popular, a fact that he realizes while visiting San Francisco.
-Initially dejected that he didn't copyright it, his former boss, Barney Varmn, surprises him with the copyright papers.
+Ben's seriousness and intent to cut spending initially puts him at odds with the Pawnee government, particularly Leslie Knope.
+Though he warms to the town and becomes a major member of its community, he remains mystified by some of its quirks, such as Pawnee's universal affection for miniature horse Li'l Sebastian.

+Ben is known for his "nerdy" interests and references to franchises such as Star Wars, The Lord of the Rings, Star Trek, and Game of Thrones; fellow Pawnee government employee Tom Haverford routinely teases him for this.
+Ben's love for calzones is a running joke throughout the series, to the point that he envisions a restaurant named "The Low-Cal Calzone Zone."
+During a period between jobs in season 6, Ben creates a board game called The Cones of Dunshire, which is noted for its extremely complex set of rules.
+A real board game based on Ben's creation was created by Mayfair Games.